williamdavie/three-body-problem/README.md

 # Physics

-The three body problem is de
+The motion of the bodies included in the three body problem is described entirely by Newtons law of gravitation:

 <img src="https://github.com/DrDavie1/Three-Body-Problem/blob/main/Media/EquationOne.png" width="40%" height="40%">